JeffCarpenter/daktilo-tray/README.md

 cargo install daktilo-tray
 ```

+## Launch at Login
+- Toggle the new **Launch Daktilo Tray at login** checkbox from the tray menu to register or remove the app from the OS startup list.
+The preference is cached next to the rest of the tray state so it survives restarts.
+- The default behavior for fresh installs is sourced from `dist-workspace.toml` under `[workspace.metadata.dist.autostart]`.
+This keeps the runtime and cargo-dist release metadata in sync—flip `default_enabled` there if you want installers to opt users in or out by default, then rebuild.

 # Roadmap
 - [X] Change preset in realtime
 - [X] Change output device in realtime
 - [X] Enable/disable app
 - [X] Caching app state
+- [X] Launch at login toggle
 - [ ] Configure custom presets
 - [ ] Auto detect new audio devices
 - [ ] Global shortcut